w3f/polkadot-wiki/docs/learn/learn-teleport.md

 One of the main properties that Polkadot and Kusama bring to the ecosystems is decentralied blockchain interoperability.
 This interoperability allows for asset teleportation: the process of moving assets, such as coins, tokens, or NTFs, between chains (parachains) to use them as you would any other asset native to that chain.
-Interoperability is possible through [XCMP] and [SPREE modules], which together ensure that assets are not lost or duplicated across multiple chain.
+Interoperability is possible through [XCM][] and [SPREE modules][], which together ensure that assets are not lost or duplicated across multiple chain.

 ## How to Teleport